FTO Substrates: Adapting Unpatterened Substrates for Photovoltaic Devices

 Ossila provides patterned ITO substrates, however the processes used to pattern the ITO will not work with FTO, and therefore we can currently only provide unpatterned FTO substrates.

-In this guide, we will explain how to use the unpatterned FTO substrates to create devices with Ossila evaporation masks and test them with our compatible test board.
+In this guide, we will explain how to use the unpatterned FTO glass substrates to create devices with Ossila evaporation masks and test them with our compatible test board.

 Patterning FTO Substrates

 One of the most common methods for patterning FTO is to chemically remove the FTO from specific areas on the substrate, using a process known as chemical etching.
 We find that the most effective way to chemically etch is by using etch-resistant tape, zinc powder and hydrochloric acid.

 For etching of FTO-coated glass, you will need the following products:

 - Tec 8 (S301) / Tec 10 (S302) / Tec 15 FTO (S304) glass

 The etching procedure is shown schematically in Figure 1, from the top and side perspectives.